liliumbosniacum/snakedl4j/README.md

 # snakedl4j - Simple AI made using Deeplearning4j trying to play Snake game

 Aim of this project is to introduce you to dl4j while we try to train AI to play snake game.
-Keep in mind that this is mine first contact with dl4j and that there might bee things done wrong and in incorect way.
+Keep in mind that this is mine first contact with dl4j and that there might be things done wrong and in incorect way.
 With that beeing said lets take a look on how it is implemented.

 ## What does the snake see ?